A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Discussion And Future Work

 There are several under-explored approaches that cut across the categorisation in this work.
-As shown in \cref{table:methods}, most methods focus on changing the loss function or algorithmic approach.
-Architectural changes informed by inductive biases are less well studied, with notable examples being \citep{cobbePhasicPolicyGradient2020,singhSparseAttentionGuided2021,tangNeuroevolutionSelfInterpretableAgents2020,vlastelicaNeuroalgorithmicPoliciesEnable2021,zambaldiDeepReinforcementLearning2018}.
+As shown in \cref{table:methodsone,table:methodstwo}, most methods focus on changing the loss function or algorithmic approach.
+Architectural changes informed by inductive biases are less well studied, with notable examples coming from the work of \shortciteA{cobbePhasicPolicyGradient2020,singhSparseAttentionGuided2021,tangNeuroevolutionSelfInterpretableAgents2020,vlastelicaNeuroalgorithmicPoliciesEnable2021,zambaldiDeepReinforcementLearning2018}.
 More work can be done on investigating different architectures, either taking inspiration from supervised learning or creating RL-specific architectures.
 These architectures could encode inductive biases in ways that are difficult to encode through the use of auxiliary losses or regularisation.
-A second under-explored area is model-based reinforcement learning (MBRL) for generalisation.
-Most methods surveyed here are model-free, with notable exceptions being \citep{ballAugmentedWorldModels2021,kanskySchemaNetworksZeroshot2017,seoTrajectorywiseMultipleChoice2020,anandProceduralGeneralizationPlanning2021}.
+A second under-explored area is model-based reinforcement learning (MBRL) for ZSG\@.
+Most methods surveyed here are model-free, with notable exceptions being the work of \shortciteA{ballAugmentedWorldModels2021,kanskySchemaNetworksZeroshot2017,seoTrajectorywiseMultipleChoice2020,anandProceduralGeneralizationPlanning2021}.
 Learning a world model and combining it with planning methods can enable stronger forms of generalisation, especially to novel reward functions (if the reward function is available during planning).
 As long as the model generalises well, it could also enable generalisation to novel state and observation functions.
-World models which can adapt to changing dynamics will be more challenging, but \citet{seoTrajectorywiseMultipleChoice2020} give an initial example. \citet{anandProceduralGeneralizationPlanning2021} is the first example investigating how well standard MBRL approaches generalise, and we look forward to seeing more work in this area.
+World models which can adapt to changing dynamics will be more challenging, but \shortciteA{seoTrajectorywiseMultipleChoice2020} give an initial example. \shortciteA{anandProceduralGeneralizationPlanning2021} is the first example investigating how well standard MBRL approaches generalise, and we look forward to seeing more work in this area.